mohammaddhossamm/BMI-app-with-local-db/README.md

-## BMI Calculator
+# BMI Calculator

-This app can calculate the BMI and has some features:

-* The app displays BMI value and body conditions.
-* The app displays the healthy BMI value for a user.
+BMI Calculator is an application designed to calculate body mass index and display the result to the user, along with the weight that needs to be lost or gained to reach the ideal weight.
+Additionally, it offers the ability to save the results for future reference.

+### User Capabilities

+- Select gender, height, weight, and age to calculate BMI
+- Receive feedback on whether their weight is ideal
-* This application calculates the weight the user must lose or gain to obtain the appropriate weight.
+- Know the weight they need to lose or gain to reach the appropriate weight
-* The user can save this value using local data.
-* The user can edit and delete notes.
+- Save results for later reference
+- Edit and delete notes as needed

-### Features :
+### Technical Features

-* Cubit as state management
+- **Cubit** for state management
-* sqflite for local data storage
+- **Sqflite** for local data storage
-* Clean Code
+- Clean code
+- Responsive UI design